polterguy/phosphorusfive/plugins/p5.web/README.md

       class:foo-class
     literal:bar2
       innerValue:bar2
-find-widget:foo
+p5.web.widgets.find:foo
   innerValue:bar1
   class:foo-class
-find-widget:foo
+p5.web.widgets.find:foo
   innerValue:bar
-find-widget-like:foo
+p5.web.widgets.find-like:foo
   innerValue:bar
 ```

-The above code has two invocations to *[find-widget]* and one to *[find-widget-like]*.
+The above code has two invocations to *[p5.web.widgets.find]* and one to *[p5.web.widgets.find-like]*.
 The first invocation, requires an exact match for
 the *[innerValue]*, and the *[class]* attributes, being respectively "bar1", and "foo-class".
 This invocation will return only the "bar1" widget.
 The second invocation won't yield any matches, since it requires an exact match and no widgets have the innerValue of "bar" exactly.
 The third invocation will yield both widgets as its return value, since they both have an *[innerValue]* which _contains_ the text "bar".